 ‘Virginia’s story is about the river and the people who work on it, especially those who man the locks.
 She captures a view of the upper reaches of the River Thames that is entirely fresh.
 There are glimpsed moments of the claustrophobic beauty of the wooded parts that contrast with the open expanses of uplifting countryside where the river meanders through woodland and farmland.
 Focussing on the professionals who work on the river, and who manage the locks and the flood plains around them, Virginia suggests – as she works as a lock-keeper's assistant – that they become almost addicted to the peace and beauty of their place of work.
 She herself becomes enchanted, that is certain.
 She makes herself vulnerable in the most romantic way, working and writing and evoking everything she sees and feels as both a storyteller and poet, and as photographer.’ – Pete Townshend, musician

 ‘Virginia Astley's collection in celebration of the Thames is a wonderfully attentive and full-hearted response to both the river and the landscapes it winds through.
 She is most obviously (in this collection at least) a nature poet, but there are love poems here and poems detailing the lives of those who live on and by the water.
-Each poem can stand alone, can be read in or out of sequence, but the works true force comes from what they share - the patient returning to the water, its moods, its history (the history of its uses), it onwardness, which is the flow and energy of a journey and a story.
-I thought of Alice Oswald’s poems about the Dart and the Seven.
+Each poem can stand alone, can be read in or out of sequence, but the work's true force comes from what they share – the patient returning to the water, its moods, its history (the history of its uses), its onwardness, which is the flow and energy of a journey and a story.
+I thought of Alice Oswald’s poems about the Dart and the Severn.
 Virginia Astley’s book is doing something different - more personal, less theatrical - but in its way it is equally powerful.’ – Andrew Miller, novelist

 ‘These mysterious and musical poems feel lit by skies of the early year, but what year?
 Time thins, Virginia Astley finds on her return to the Thames of, “my remembered landscape,/stored in my earliest self.”
-But she comes back to replay this “quiet exchange” with place, not as a tourist but as a lock keeper, working on the river, watching, making adjustments, embedded like an undercover journalist.
+But she comes back to replay this “quiet exchange” with place, not as a tourist but as a lock-keeper, working on the river, watching, making adjustments, embedded like an undercover journalist.
 In this cool and watery melancholy, there is joy and love in the flow of details and an authenticity that comes from a synthesis of memory and work, a journeying downriver to a kind of freedom in a world that has survived the ages and yet barely exists at all.’ – Paul Evans, nature writer

 ‘This is a beautiful book.
 There are many examples of poets and photographers “illustrating” each other’s work.
 Here, where poet and photographer are one, illustration is not attempted, and poetry wins.
 The photographs show me the route, take me along the poet’s path, share glances from source to barrier - a field of fritillaries, a little church dressed in snow, a weeping willow over water, and so on.
 The pictures show the way, while the poems have their own imagery, their own music, and lines that linger in the mind.
 A fine collection.’ – Gillian Clarke